 The constitution sets out which decisions are referred to Full Council.
-In 2016/17 Full Council received a report, which recommended that an independent inquiry be established to investigate matters related to the Council's proposed compulsory purchase order of land at New Bermondsey/ Surrey Canal.
-This is now underway.
+In 2017/18 the independent inquiry reported to Full Council having investigated matters related to the Council's proposed compulsory purchase order of land at New Bermondsey/ Surrey Canal.
+The Council was found to have acted consistently and correctly.